atc0005/go-ci/README.md

 These images are intended to assist with asserting that projects build with the latest version in a specific series.

+### `go-ci-oldstable-mirror-build`

+- built from the latest version of the `golang` image for the `oldstable` series
+  - e.g., if the latest `oldstable` version of the Go toolchain is 1.19.6 and 1.20.1 is the latest in the `stable` series, the `go-ci-oldstable-mirror-build` image will refer to the 1.19.6 image
+- intended to mirror the latest `oldstable` (outgoing) upstream `golang` image for Makefile-driven testing, linting and build tasks.
+- few (if any) customizations are intended for this image, instead relying on a project's Makefile or other build tool to setup the environment for tasks such as testing, linting & building source code
+- does not include linters

+These images are intended to assist with asserting that projects build with the latest version in the outgoing stable (aka, `oldstable`) series.

+### `go-ci-stable-mirror-build`

+- built from the latest version of the `golang` image for the current `stable` series
+  - e.g., if the latest `oldstable` version of the Go toolchain is 1.19.6 and 1.20.1 is the latest in the `stable` series, the `go-ci-stable-mirror-build` image will refer to the 1.20.1 image
+- intended to mirror the latest `stable` (current) upstream `golang` image for Makefile-driven testing, linting and build tasks.
+- few (if any) customizations are intended for this image, instead relying on a project's Makefile or other build tool to setup the environment for tasks such as testing, linting & building source code
+- does not include linters

+These images are intended to assist with asserting that projects build with the latest version in the current stable series.

 ### `go-ci-oldstable`